onedata/onedata-documentation/doc/advanced/rest/onepanel/operations/get_cluster_database.md

 ##### Description
-Returns the status of specific database instance.
+Returns the status of a specific database instance.

 ##### Parameters